top of page

 Our last stop for the day was another historical monument - the Imperical Palace.

-Day 2 - day trip to Mount Fuji
+Day 2 – Mount Fuji Day Trip

 After an early (cloudy) start to the day, we got lucky at around 3 p.m.
 Wish we had seen more blossoms but still pretty thrilled with the view.
 After reading so much about people not seeing the elusive mountain after multiple tries, our only thought was we have got to try our luck with this...and the rest was just pure Japanese magic.